Strength in Numbers (The Music album): Composition

 Julian Marszalek of BBC Music said to counteract the "domination of neighbours Kaiser Chiefs and The Pigeon Detectives", Strength in Numbers has the Music "fighting back by venturing deep into electronic territory".
 AllMusic reviewer Andrew Leahey said the album's "loud, bombastic moments" make them come across as the "younger siblings of Muse".
 Dom Gourlay of Drowned in Sound suggested that ten of the album's 12 tracks included "references [...] to a time when the future of the band, and Harvey's career in the music business for that matter, seemed to be in doubt".

-The chorus sections in "The Spike" evokes the work of New Order, while it was overall compared to Apollo 440.
-"Drugs" comes across a mix between Coldplay and Moby; "Idle" features hard-panned acoustic instrumentation, backing a Elbow-esque chorurs section.
+The chorus sections in "The Spike" evoke the work of New Order, while it was overall compared to Apollo 440.
+"Drugs" comes across as a mix between Coldplay and Moby; "Idle" features hard-panned acoustic instrumentation, backing an Elbow-esque chorus section.
 "The Left Side" is a mid-tempo song that borrows from 1980s gothic rock.
 "Fire" begins with U2-esque guitar riff that recalls their song "Vertigo" (2004), leading into a new wave sound in the vein of the band's earlier songs, such as "Getaway" and "Take the Long Road and Walk It" from their 2002 self-titled debut studio album.
 "Get Through It" takes influence from Primal Scream, sharing the same drum pattern as that band's song "Swastika Eyes" (1999), and is followed by the baggy track "Vision".
 "No Weapon Sharper Than Will" is a rave-rock song; the album's closing song "Inconceivable Odds" is an acoustic ballad, reminiscent of the work of Richard Ashcroft.
 The hidden track "No Danger" is a Led Zeppelin-lite freak-out.